wdbacker/qewd-howtos/VueRealWorldConduit.md

   ```
   remove `"@vue/prettier"` from the `extends` option array to avoid a lot of prettier/prettier warnings
 - in VSCode, go to the debug tab and run the Vue.js app (you'll need to choose/create a launch config of type `Chrome: Launch`)
-- the app will open in Chrome and show the latest articles from the public demo back-end
+- the app will open in Chrome and show the latest articles from the public demo back-end from RealWorld

-## Change the app to use the QEWD.js back-end
+## Change the app to use the QEWD.js REST back-end

-- open the `src/common/config.js` file and change the `API_URL`:
+- open the `src/common/config.js` file and change the `API_URL` (adjust API_URL to your local QEWD.js qewd-conduit server ip address):
   ```javascript
   //export const API_URL = "https://conduit.productionready.io/api";
   export const API_URL = "http://192.168.x.x:8080/api";